iCloud Authentication

 Added in version 1.21.0: WebUI support

-Passwords for iCloud access can be supplied by user in four ways:
+Passwords for iCloud access can be supplied by the user in four ways:

 • Using --password command line parameter